AlizaminMammadli/Selenium-TechnoStudy/README.md

 ---

 This README serves as a guide for testing user operations on the Akakce.com, Demo Webshop, and e-Junkie platforms.
 Each user story is supported by acceptance criteria and preconditions to properly test the functionality of the application.

----

-Let me know if you need any further adjustments or translations!